Teenagers arrested with two in hospital for stab wounds after 'serious' Paulsgrove fight

-Two teenagers in hospital for stab wounds and three teens arrested after 'serious' Paulsgrove fight in Portsmouth
+Two teenagers in hospital for stab wounds as three teens arrested after 'serious' Paulsgrove fight in Portsmouth

 POLICE have arrested three teenagers after three people were injured during a fight in Portsmouth.